Juno Beach, Gold Beach, Arromanches (Mulberry Harbour) & the Bayeux Tapestry

 Taking a grenade from one of his men Hollis carefully observed the enemy’s pattern of behaviour and threw it at the most opportune moment.
 Unfortunately, he had forgotten to prime the grenade but the enemy didn’t know this and kept their heads down waiting for it to explode.
 By the time they realised their mistake Hollis was on top of them and had shot them.”

-We went to Arromanche and saw remains of the Mulberry Temporary Harbour (not so temporary? – an amazing feat.)
-It’s really hard to imagine what it would have looked like.
-And it’s weird seeing kids playing around the leftovers!
+We went to Arromanche and saw remains of the Mulberry Temporary Harbour, which is not so temporary it seems – an utterly amazing feat.
+It’s really hard to imagine what it would have looked like on the day, and subsequent days.
+And it’s weird seeing kids playing on and around the leftovers!
 The American’s didn’t think it would work, or last the storms but the British insisted.
-Mulberry B stood strong, whilst Mulberry A at Omaha didn’t; very diplomatic.
+Mulberry B stood strong, whilst Mulberry A at Omaha didn’t – very diplomatic.

-And of course more war memorials and cemeteries.
+And of course we visited more war memorials and cemeteries.
 Again, happily walking around in the sunshine, reading the graves, my thoughts caught up in what they did and BAM!
 Tears.
 I want to lay down something for every single grave I come across.
-I want to shake the hands and thank the two vetrans with me on this tour, but I feel it would be naff.
+I want to shake the hands and thank the two veterans with me on this tour, but I feel it would be naff.
 If they drank, perhaps I could have a drink with them.. and then tell them.. but they don’t.. and I’d feel stupid, it’s too much.
 So I’ll write it here.
 Thank you Wilf Vernon.
 Thank you George Chamberlain.
 You brave men.
 I owe you.
 Thank you.